-This delicious upside down plum cake is very easy to make with simple ingredients which you probably already have at home.
+This delicious upside down plum cake is very easy to make with simple ingredients that you probably already have at home.
 The recipe is vegan (dairy-free, egg-free), gluten-free, oil-free, and much healthier than other recipes.

 Vegan Upside Down Plum Cake

 How awesome are upside down cakes?
-I love them because they are fun to make and they are quite healthy since they contain fruit.
+I love them because they are fun to make, and they are quite healthy since they contain fruit.
 You can make them with kids and use your favorite fruit of choice.

 I love this upside down plum cake because it is:

 - A great summer dessert which isn’t too heavy.